aedocw/epub2tts-edge/README.md

 STEP 3: Test the app and make sure everything works as intended.
 This is done by geting a short sample ebook and converting it to an audiobook using the app.
-I recommend [this sample ebook](https://github.com/bmaupin/epub-samples/releases/download/v0.3/basic-v3plus2.epub), or anything from [epub-samples](https://github.com/bmaupin/epub-samples/releases/) on github (or something short with a cover)
+Download [this sample ebook](https://github.com/bmaupin/epub-samples/releases/download/v0.3/basic-v3plus2.epub), or anything from [epub-samples](https://github.com/bmaupin/epub-samples/releases/) on github (or something short with a cover).

-Run this command to convert .epub file to separate text and cover image:
+Now run this command on your .epub to convert it to a separate text and cover image:
 ```
 epub2tts-edge sample.epub
 ```
-You should now have sample.txt and sample.png in the repo folder, you can check them out and edit them before making an audiobook.
+You should now have both sample.txt and sample.png in the repo folder, you can check them out and edit them before making an audiobook.

-Run the conversion and make a sample TTS audiobook:
+Lastly, run the conversion and make a sample TTS audiobook:
 ```
 epub2tts-edge sample.txt --cover sample.png
 ```